tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_9.md

 In the examples we see that there exist "viewers" based on the event store and based on Rabbitmq consumers.

-Any "viewer" based on the eventStore (which uses also the cache in between) has the following signature:
+As already mentioned in a previous chapter, any "viewer" based on the eventStore (which uses also the cache in between) has the following signature:

 ```FSharp
     type AggregateViewer<'A> = AggregateId -> Result<EventId * 'A,string>